tradeoff-analysis/provenance/README.md

 The coding went through 3 passes / iterations (1,2,FINAL colored differently in the excel) and in the codebook these are ordered left to right (FINAL codes at the rightmost columns).

-Our codebook and the Jupyter notebook we used for our analysis can be downloaded from <a href="JupyterNotebook.rar"> here.</a>
+Our codebook (our data in Excel format) and the Jupyter notebook we used for our analysis can be downloaded from <a href="JupyterNotebook.rar"> here.</a>

 ## Participants Quotes
 We transcribed example quotes from our study participants that are representative of the observations and findings described in each result section of our paper.